mdbenito/effective-2d/README.md

 ```

 After building, that command will start four services: MongoDB,
-Omniboard, jupyter and the custom results server.
+Omniboard, JupyterLab and the custom results server.
 The output and
 source directories will be shared with some containers for
 convenience.
 In particular, this allows local edition of the source
 files which the notebook service sees.